Serendip Sanctuary: Tourism

-Serendip offers an extensive range of tourist activities.
-Such activities include bird watching, bushwalks, tours, and provided recreational areas for visitors.
-Serendip is home to over 150 species of native birds, fitted with accessible bird hides and flight aviaries for bird watching.
+Serendip offers an extensive range of activities for visitors, including bird watching, bushwalks, tours, and the use of recreational areas.
 There are four interconnecting walking tracks throughout the park for viewing of wildlife.
 Parks Victoria offers a free Junior Ranger's Program at Serendip, where families with young children can partake in educational park-based activities during school holidays and weekends.

 Activities

-Bird Watching
+Bird watching

 Serendip Sanctuary's most popular tourist activity is bird watching.
 Serendip is home to over 150 species of native birds, including threatened and endangered species.
-Serendip Sanctuary provides prime bird watching sites for tourists with accessible bird hides and flight aviaries along each trail.
+The sanctuary provides prime bird watching sites for visitors with accessible bird hides and flight aviaries along each trail.
 The Marshland Bird Hide and Billabong Bird Hide both look out to the marshlands.
-The Wadar Bird Hide looks over the west side of Lake Serendip.
+The Wader Bird Hide looks over the west side of Lake Serendip.
 The Farm Dam Bird Hides' are located east of the North Arm lake.
 The flight aviaries are positioned on the Wildlife Walk observing both wetland and dry-land bird species.

-Wildlife Tour
+Wildlife tour

 Serendip's Wildlife Tours are run generally one Saturday per month, and every Saturday during the Australian summer.
-The tour is a free and educational-based guided walk on the Wildlife Walk track, focused on habitat and wildlife information of the Western Volcanic Plains.
+The tour is a free and educational-based guided walk on the Wildlife Walk track, focused on habitat and wildlife information about the Western Volcanic Plains.
 The tour is supervised and run by Serendip Sanctuary's volunteer park guides.
 The Wildlife Tour takes approximately 1.5 hours to complete.